shakelang/Specification/specification/bytecode/storage-format.md

 Take a look at the [attributes](#attributes) section for more information.

+##### Code Attribute Attributes

+The attribute count is the number of attributes that the code attribute has.
+The attributes are a list of attributes that are defined in the code attribute.

+Take a look at the [attributes](#attributes) section for more information.

 ## Type Descriptors

 The type format is used to represent the type of a value in a string format.